syhunt/KanaShift/README.md

 Latin text becomes Japanese-looking, and Japanese text remains Japanese-looking but unreadable to native speakers.

 The salt value (e.g. `NameFPE:v1`) acts as a domain and version separator rather than a per-message secret, ensuring keystreams are bound to this specific algorithm and version.

 ---

+## Version Note — ROT500K2 / KAN500K2 (V2)

+> This project uses a V2 generation format (`ROT500K2`, `KAN500K2`, and variants).
+> Earlier `ROT500K / KAN500K` formats are considered legacy.

+### What’s new in V2

+- **Per-message nonce**
+  Prevents keystream reuse across messages encrypted with the same password.

+- **PBKDF2-derived HMAC keys (verified modes)**
+  Verification no longer uses a fast HMAC directly on the password, preventing oracle attacks that bypass PBKDF2 cost.

+- **Stealth framing**
+  No fixed headers, colons, or magic strings.
+  Mode and nonce are encoded as pronounceable, human-looking text.

+- **Strict decoding by default**
+  Verified modes require an exact `ROT500K2 / KAN500K2` frame; base modes allow tolerant frame detection.

+> Recommendation: use `ROT500K2 / KAN500K2` for all new data.

+### Acknowledgment

+Thanks to **Sea-Cardiologist-954** for identifying a critical weakness in v1.
+KAN500K2 / ROT500K2 addresses keystream-reuse attacks present in v1 by introducing a per-message random nonce that is mixed into PBKDF2 salt derivation.
+As a result, chosen-plaintext or known-plaintext observations from one message do not apply to any other message encrypted with the same password.

+---